kisinga/Dukahub/ARCHITECTURE.md

 ## Financial Ledger System

-Dukahub uses a **double-entry ledger** as the single source of truth for all financial transactions.
+Dukarun uses a **double-entry ledger** as the single source of truth for all financial transactions.
 This ensures data integrity, auditability, and accurate financial reporting.

 ### Core Principles